Pottery RESIDENCY — Q&A & Practical Information

 How will I transport my pieces home?

-To plan your time consider this making cycle :
+Planning your time — the making cycle

 Most of our courses include material and firing package.
 If you plan to make more work we have these materials available: